hannesvdvreken/laravel-oauth/README.md

 # OAuth wrapper for Laravel 4
 [![Build Status](https://travis-ci.org/hannesvdvreken/laravel-oauth.png?branch=master)](https://travis-ci.org/hannesvdvreken/laravel-oauth)

+**Suggestion:** This is just a Service Provider and with a Laravel Session class for token storage.
+If you would like to keep using Lusitanian's PHPoAuthLib, please use [`artdarek/oauth-4-laravel`](https://github.com/artdarek/oauth-4-laravel) by [Dariusz Prząda](https://github.com/artdarek).
+If you are interested in [Guzzle](http://guzzle.readthedocs.org/en/latest/)-based service classes, [**look here!**](https://github.com/hannesvdvreken/php-oauth)

 ## Usage

 Just follow the steps below and you will be able to get an object of the [service](https://github.com/Lusitanian/PHPoAuthLib/tree/master/src/OAuth/OAuth2/Service) class with one rule: